kks32/phd-thesis-template/README.md

 #### Shell script for PDFLaTeX (Unix/Linux)

-Usage: `sh ./compile-thesis.sh [OPTIONS] [filename]` [option]  compile: Compiles the PhD Thesis
+Usage: `sh ./compile-thesis.sh [OPTIONS] [filename]`

+[option]  compile: Compiles the PhD Thesis

 [option]  clean: removes temporary files - no filename required

 #### Using the Batch file on Windows (PDFLaTeX)

 *    Open command prompt and navigate to the directory with the tex file.
+Run:

-Run `compile-thesis-windows.bat`.
+    `compile-thesis-windows.bat`.

 *    Alternatively, double click on `compile-thesis-windows.bat`